Preventing Dental Caries: Community Water Fluoridation

 The Community Preventive Services Task Force recommends community water fluoridation based on strong evidence of effectiveness in reducing dental caries across populations.
 Evidence shows the prevalence of caries is substantially lower in communities with CWF.
 In addition, there is no evidence that CWF results in severe dental fluorosis.

 Evidence indicates the economic benefit of CWF is greater than the cost.
 In addition, the benefit-cost ratio increases with the size of the community population.

 Basis of finding

 The Task Force finding is based on 28 studies about the effect of CWF on caries; 16 about oral health disparities, and 117 about dental fluorosis.
-Most of these studies were included in an existing systematic review (McDonagh 2000, search period 1966-1999; 26 studies on caries; 13 on oral health disparities; 88 on fluorosis), combined with more recent evidence (search period 1999-2012; 2 on caries; 3 on oral health disparities and 29 on fluorosis).
+Most of these studies were included in an existing systematic review (McDonough 2000, search period 1966-1999; 26 studies on caries; 13 on oral health disparities; 88 on fluorosis), combined with more recent evidence (search period 1999-2012; 2 on caries; 3 on oral health disparities and 29 on fluorosis).
 Based on this updated review, the previous Task Force finding of strong evidence for this intervention remains the same.
-Table 1 summarizes review results.

 (McDonagh et al. 2000)